benediktwerner/benediktwerner/README.md

-Interested in IT security, compilers/programming languages, reverse engineering, game modding, competitive programming, genealogy, and web technologies.
+Interested in IT security, compilers/programming languages, reverse engineering, game modding, competitive programming, web technologies, and building fast, reliable, and intuitive software.

 Currently one of the main contributors to [lichess.org](https://lichess.org), the 100% free, open-source, adless, and worldwide second-biggest chess website.